 Live far away from your nearest university?
 That doesn’t mean you can’t get an early offer – in fact, it might work in your benefit.
 Some programs offer bonuses for students from rural and regional areas.
 For example, you could get extra adjustment factors based on rurality if you apply for the ACU Guarantee program.

 To get the full benefit from these early entry programs, you’ll obviously need to be able to prove you’ve lived in a rural or regional area for a certain amount of time.

 Spent a lot of time volunteering while at school?
 Were you a school leader or sports captain?
 You can be rewarded for your extra efforts with an early offer to uni.
 Macquarie’s Leaders and Achievers scheme is perfect for people who have shown leadership qualities and commitment, or if you’ve been school captain or dux you might like to apply for the University of Sydney’s Future Leaders scheme.

 To apply for these schemes, you’ll need to show you have some leadership or community involvement while you’re at school.
 This can include volunteering, being school or sports captain, tutoring younger students, and more.

 If you’re artistic and creative, portfolio entry could be a great option.
 Instead of receiving a place based on your school results, you can submit a portfolio of work or perform in an audition and gain entry based on this instead.
-If you’re keen to study art, design, construction, or communication and media, you can get into all those courses through the University of Canberra’s portfolio entry pathway.
-Or if you’re a budding musician, the University of Sydney’s Creative Arts Special Admission Scheme.
+If you’re keen to study art, design, construction, or communication and media, you can get into all those courses through the UC’s portfolio entry pathway.
+Or if you’re a budding visual artist, you might like to apply for the University of Sydney’s Creative Arts Special Admission Scheme.

-These schemes require you to have a portfolio showcasing your best work, or to perform at a live or online audition.
+These schemes require you to have a portfolio showcasing your best work, or to perform at an in-person or online audition.
 Some of them might also consider your academic results in combination with your portfolio or audition.